-Advertising: Advertising technology may include first or third-party cookies, web beacons/pixels, and scripts placed in order to gather information on the effectiveness of our marketing efforts, deliver personalized content, or to generate data that allows for the delivery of advertising relevant to your specific interests on our sites, as well as third-party websites.
-We also utilize 3rd party service providers to assist us in delivering on the same functions, which means that our authorized service providers may also place cookies, web beacons and similar technologies on your device via our services (first and third party cookies).
-They may also collect information that helps them identify your device, such as IP address, or other unique or device identifiers.
+Advertising: Advertising technology may include first or third-party cookies, web beacons/pixels, and scripts placed in order to gather information on the effectiveness of our marketing efforts, deliver personalized content, or generate data that allows for the delivery of advertising relevant to your specific interests on our sites, as well as third-party websites.
+We also utilize 3rd party service providers to assist us in delivering on the same functions, which means that our authorized service providers may also place cookies, web beacons, and similar technologies on your device via our services (first and third-party cookies).
+They may also collect information that helps them identify your devices, such as IP address, or other unique or device identifiers.

 How to manage, control and delete these technologies

 Internet browsers allow you to change your cookie settings.
 These settings are usually found in the ‘options’ or ‘preferences’ menu of your internet browser.
 In order to understand these settings, the following links may be helpful.
 Otherwise, you should use the ‘Help’ option in your internet browser for more details.

 If you wish to withdraw your consent at any time, you will need to delete your cookies using your internet browser settings.

 More information about cookies